 8. Help around the house

 Robotic help that is.
 There is now an entire line of robotic appliances to help make day to day life a little easier.
-The makers of the iRobot (from the same company that makes the original robotic vacuum, the Roomba), have perfected both a hard wood cleaner and a carpet cleaner.
+The makers of the iRobot (from the same company that makes the original robotic vacuum, the Roomba), have perfected the device to clean both hard floors and carpet.
 No more scrubbing on your hands and knees, just a push of a button and your chores are done.
-Really adventurous gift givers could even look into the LawnBot, which remotely and effortlessly mows the lawn.
+Really adventurous gift givers could even look into this robotic lawn mower, which remotely and effortlessly mows the lawn.

 What gifts have you given that have brought smiles to your elderly loved ones?

 Image by bjearwicke via stock.xchng